-Well/Spring Name Source Integrity Well 1 Not Constructed to Standard - Unknown Casing Well 2 Not Constructed to Standard - Unknown Casing
+Well/Spring Name Source Integrity Well 1 Not Constructed to Standard

 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-The amount of casing is unknown according to Agency records.
-Based on onsite reviews and the ground water under the direct influence data the well integrity was rated generally satisfactory or good, with no visible problems existing during the visit.
-It appears that even with unknown casing length and grouting, an effective seal is provided based on past bacteriological results.
+The well is not grouted.
+The State has determined that this well is NOT GWUDI or Ground Water Under the Direct Influence of surface water.

-Water Ouality and Water Treatment Information
+Water Quality and Water Treatment Information

-Well/Spring Name Results

-Well 1 Meets standards
+Well/Spring Name Results Well 1 Meets standards

-Well 2 Meets standards

 This assessment evaluates contaminants that may enter the water drawn directly from the well.
 The contaminants addressed in this assessment include those regulated under the Safe Drinking Water Act as well as those the BPH has determined may present a concern to public health.
 The water withdrawn from the well is currently disinfected prior to distribution.
 Periodic analysis for a variety of bacterial, organic, nitrate, synthetic and inorganic contaminants in the water after treatment have consistently yielded values below the maximum contaminant level (MCL) as regulated by the Safe Drinking Water Act.
 Drinking water that meets MCL standards is associated with little or no health risk and is considered safe.
 Because sampling requirements are for treated water, the lack of water quality impacts does not necessarily indicate a lack of contamination.
 This determination is limited by the sampling that is performed for the water system.
-All results for nitrate were below minimum detection limits.
+There was a peak nitrate level of 8.32 mg/l in 1998.
 The MCL for nitrate is 10mg/l.
 Nitrates occur generally from fertilizer and are found in sewage and wastes from human and/or farm animals.
-Elevated levels of sodium, iron and manganese have been found.
-In 1988 levels of barium were close to the MCL.
-Trihalomethanes, a secondary product related to chlorination, were found in slight quantities.